-Electric current was measured as a voltage drop over a shunt resistor R connected between the electrodes, as depicted in figure 3 (A).
+Electric current was measured as a voltage drop over shunt resistor R connected between the electrodes, as depicted in figure 3 (A).
 The value of the shunt resistor was chosen accordingly to the typical series resistance of the investigated piece of IEAP.
-If the value of current-measurement resistor matches with the series resistance of the current source (an IEAP), the energy dissipated on the measurement resistor is the highest and the measurements are don at the highest level of accuracy.
-(Please see Figure 32 in the section 7.1 below, which gives the output current and power at various load resistances for one particular piece of IEAP.)
+If the value of current-measurement resistor matches the series resistance of the current source (that is, an IEAP), the energy dissipated on the current-measuring resistor is the highest and the measurements are don at the highest level of accuracy.
+(Please see Figure 33 in the section 9.1 below, which gives the output current and power at various load resistances for one particular piece of IEAP.)
 The actual value of the shunt resistor was 10 or 5 Ω accordingly to the investigated sample.
 The same amplifier set-up functions as an ammeter or voltmeter, depending on the state of the switch S connecting the shunt resistor.

-The peak-to-peak values and phase shifts of voltage (Upp) and electric current (Ipp) are determined by fitting the measured signal with the sine parameters using a differential evolution algorithm implemented in National Instruments’ LabView enviroment.
+The peak-to-peak values and phase shifts of voltage (Upp) and electric current (Ipp) are determined by fitting the measured signal with the sine parameters using a differential evolution algorithm implemented in National Instruments’ (NI) LabView enviroment.

-A typical set of transient signals measured at 0.2 Hz bending frequency are shown in Figure 15.
+A typical set of transient signals measured at 0.2 Hz bending frequency are shown in Figure 16.
 The input curvature follows a sinusoidal course.
 The transient profiles of open-circuit voltage and electric current are also sinusoidal, but their phases lag curvature by 30º at this specific bending frequency.
-The amount of generated electric charge is determined by integrating the measured electric current in time, as illustrated with a gray area in Figure 15.
+The amount of generated electric charge is determined by integrating the measured electric current in time, as illustrated by the gray area in Figure 16.